mikeoliphant/stompbox/README.md

 [StompboxUI](https://github.com/mikeoliphant/StompboxUI) is the front-end GUI repository for stompbox.
 It can be used as a remote application to connect and control stompbox-jack, or it can be built along with the core code into a VST3 plugin.

-I run it as both a VST3 plugin in a DAW on my PC, and on my Raspberry Pi pedalboard.
+I run it as both a VST3 plugin in a DAW on my PC, and (mostly) headless on my Raspberry Pi pedalboard.

 Here is a video of it running on my pedalboard: